News and Updates

 November 4, 2025

 On October 16, 2025 we officially launched the Syriac Heritage Project, dedicated to the preservation, study, and promotion of the Syriac cultural traditions and preserving one of the world’s oldest and influential cultural traditions.
-The Syriac Heritage Project is a non-profit, tax exempt, and volunteer based organization that encourages the sharing of its content and for personal or educational purposes, reinforcing its commitment to widespread knowledge dissemination so don’t hesitate to share this newsletter with anyone.
+The Syriac Heritage Project is a non-profit, tax-exempt, and volunteer based organization that encourages the sharing of its content and for personal or educational purposes, reinforcing its commitment to widespread knowledge dissemination so don’t hesitate to share this newsletter with anyone.
 By providing a centralized, accessible, and free resource, the project seeks to empower individuals and institutions to engage with this extraordinary heritage, ensuring its legacy continues to inspire future generations.

 The Syriac Heritage Project grows and sustains its operations through the donations of individuals and institutions.
 A donation link is provided on the website.
 Contact: hello@syriacheritageproject.org